dmlc/gluon-cv/docs/index.rst

 Install MXNet
 ^^^^^^^^^^^^^

-GluonVision relies on the recent version of MXNet.
+GluonVision depends on the recent version of MXNet.
 The easiest way to install MXNet is through `pip <https://pip.pypa.io/en/stable/installing/>`_.
 The following command installs a nightly build CPU version of MXNet.